COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 Change `YOUR_USERNAME` in `/mnt/parscratch/users/YOUR_USERNAME` to your username.
 If you are running on your local machine, change `/mnt/parscratch/users/YOUR_USERNAME` to a temporal directory, such as `C:\temp` in Windows.

-Actually the file has been created for you under the folder `Code` so you can just run it
+Actually, the file has been created for you under the folder `Code` so you can just run it

 ```sh
 spark-submit Code/LogMining100.py